GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (245).md

 **At Higher Tiers**: For each tier beyond minimum, in addition to the benefits noted above, the range is increased by 2 yards or the explosion radius by 1 yard.

 **Critical Failure**: The spirit conjured is quite upset with you.
 It grapples you for a number of rounds equal to the spell's tier.
 You cannot fight against this.
 During the primary action phase while you are grappled, it inflicts a biting attack against you.
 During the secondary action phase of each such round, it inflicts a acid attack.
 You are prone during this time.

+#### Wyrming

+**Minimum Tier**: 4

+**Casting Time**: 4 actions

+**Duration**: A number of rounds equal to the spell's tier -1

+**Effect**: You conjure worms, snakes, and/or a similar creatures (or alternatively, a very long singular thing of a similar nature) which cover an area stretching out 5 yards.

+Anything ending the movement phase inside of or exiting the area of the spell is subject to an attack.
+If wnding the phase inside, it is crushing.
+If attempting to exit, it is biting.
+If the attack would qualify to damage armor or is a critical hit, the creature is restrained and grappled by the spell (treat any opposed grapple check result as being equal to the spellcheck die result + spell tier).

+If the spellcheck is a critical success, you may choose to move the area up to .5 yard at the end of each phase.
+Any creatures restrined by the spell remain where they are.

+You may use your reaction to inflict a biting or crushing attack against a creature within the area of the spell.
+If the attack would qualify to damage armor or would be a critical hit, the foe is restrained and grappled as above.
+An attack inflicted this way gains a bonus equal to the spell's tier if you are also within the area of the spell.

+Any creature other than those you designate at the time the spell is cast find the distance ran in the spell's area consumes twice as much movement.

+Because of the activity in the area, all [Prcp] checks involving sense of hearing or touch within the area have disadvantage.

+**At Higher Tiers**: Each tier beyond minimum allows you to increase the range of the spell's shape by up to 1 yard or grant a bonus to any attacks made by the spell against a creature attempting to exit

+**Critical Failure**: The conjured creatures instead seek to consume you.
+For a number of phases equal to the spell's tier, at the end of each phase, you are subject to a crushing attack and a biting attack.
+You are prone during this time.

 ### X (3